aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/3-service-connect-with-iam/index.en.md

 We can even have more granular control over the IAM auth policies associated with each VPC lattice services.
 Let's add a policy to restrict traffic only from our 2 VPC of our 2 EKS clusters.

-2. Then, configure the Access Auth policy for for Service

 :::::tabs{variant="container"}

 ::::tab{id="kube" label="Using Kubernetes Manifests"}